mitmplay/mitm-play/README.md

 *  *'.panel.error'* -> **filename**: panel-error -> **state**: `insert`

 Caveat: `observer` is an *experimental feature*, take it as a grain salt, expectation of selector should be like toggling and it need a unique match to the DOM-Element, *please do test on chrome-devtools before reporting a bug*.

+Caveat 2: this `Screenshot` rule(s), required successful injection of websocket client to html document, if it not success (error can be seen on chrome dev-tools),might be *content-security-policy* restrict.

 ```js
 screenshot: {
   selector: '[type=button],[type=submit],button,a', //click event